 - Only work created within the last three years is eligible.

-ENTRY AND NEW ONLINE PROCESS
+ENTRY AND ONLINE PROCESS

 All Small Works entries will be judged from digital files.
 Before entering, prepare the following: